balusena/kubernetes-for-devops/README.md

    - **To Check CPU for Virtualization (VT-x/AMD-V) Support Using the grep Command**
    - **To Display the Number of Processing Units (CPU Cores) Available on the System**

-## Single-node Minikube Kubernetes Cluster
+## 10.Single-node Minikube Kubernetes Cluster
 1. **Single-node Minikube Kubernetes Cluster**
 2. **Install the Latest Minikube Stable Release on x86-64 Linux Using Binary Download**
    - **Download the Latest Minikube Binary for Linux**